 Commissioners are expected to run a fair, competitive and safe program for all of their participants and to do their best to impart knowledge of their sport to each participant.
 Participation rules should be implemented by commissioners if there is any chance of discrimination or favoritism regarding playing time.

 IV.
 ACCURATE BUDGETING & FINANCIAL CONTROL

-A Sport Commissioner is expected to provide a separate budget for every season conducted for their VYI sport to the VYI Treasurer, by no later than May 15, preceding the start of the next fiscal year on July 1.
+A Sport Commissioner is expected to provide a separate budget for every "season" (defined as Fall v.
+Spring, for example, and House v.
+Select) conducted for their VYI sport to the VYI Treasurer, and the budget must show a bottom line of at least 5% of revenue to enure a cash positive "season".
+Budgets are due by no later than May 15, preceding the start of the next fiscal year on July 1.
 This is scheduled to ensure a budget is approved by Board of Director vote before the start of the fiscal year.
-This can be accomplished through one budget where each sport season is appropriately delineated within the budget where the fees for that sport are derived equally for all participants.
-However, when a sport provides a House program and a Select program, for example, where the fees for those activities are different, the Sport Commissioner must provide a separate budget to the Treasurer for approval prior to the start of the season.

 VYI does not allow one sport/season to subsidize another, so each sport/season must stand on its own, absent Board approval to function otherwise.
 VYI offers mainly House sports programs where all kids who wish to can participate.
 Any Select programs that are offered are carefully watched to ensure the most fair and unbiased selection of players.
 Each Select program must stand alone and the House program may not subsidize a Select program.
 Programs are designed not to compete with each other for practice and game space during a given season.